Your Community Resource for Navigating the College Admissions Process

-Stacy Kadesh has been working with students in the Bay Area for 25 years.
+Stacy Kadesh has been working with students in the Bay Area for 28 years.
 After earning a Teaching Credential and a Masters Degree in Education, she worked as an educator in the San Ramon Valley Unified School District for 16 years.
 In addition to her teaching responsibilities she worked at the site and district levels training teachers in the best practices of literacy.
 She later attended UC Berkeley where she earned her Certificate in College Advising and Career Planning.
 Stacy visits many college campuses each year and is an active member of several professional organizations including the National and Western Associations of College Admissions Counseling and the Higher Educational Consultants Association.
 She is also an engaging presenter on all facets of College Admission.
 Stacy Founded Stacy Kadesh and Associates College Consulting to provide a Community Resource, taking the stress and uncertainty out of college admission.
-Working with hundreds of Bay Area students over the last 10 years Stacy has developed a unique approach to helping students through this challenging and exciting journey.
+Working with hundreds of Bay Area students over the last 12 years Stacy has developed a unique and process based approach to helping students through this challenging and exciting journey.
 Stacy works with parents and students to provide guidance and expertise in all aspects of the college admissions process.
 Stacy believes that college is about fit and works with students to find their best match.